daniel-d7a/obsidian-vaults/_/_unorganized/Zettelkasten with obsidian/Configure obsidian/Current structure 2025-02-21.md

 - use nested tags to split the notes further by subtopics and states.
 - use templates with unified metadata to group together special notes such as my articles

+## Ideas
+- use scripts to migrate notes structure.